IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 For the `parquet` storage format parameters see [Parquet Storage Format](#parquet-storage-format) section.
 For the `raw` storage format parameters see [Parquet Storage Format](#parquet-storage-format) section.

+### Operators Input Port
+The `ObjectStorageSink` and `S3ObjectStorageSink` operators have one input port.
+The single input port used for ingestion of tuples to be written to the object in COS that is named by the `objectName` parameter.

+### Operators Output Port
+The `ObjectStorageSink` and `S3ObjectStorageSink` operators have one optional output port.
+The output port schema is `rstring objectName, uint64 objectSize`, which specifies the name and size of objects that were written to COS.
+Note, that the tuple is generated on the object upload completion.